Jerome P. Lynch

-Professor, Civil and Environmental Engineering
+Civil and Environmental Engineering, College of Engineering

-Our group works at the forefront of deploying large-scale sensor networks to the built environment for monitoring and control of civil infrastructure systems including bridges, roads, rail networks, and pipelines; this research portfolio falls within the broader class of cyber-physical systems (CPS).
-To maximize the benefit of the massive data sets we collect from operational infrastructure systems, we undertake research in the area of relational and NoSQL database systems, cloud-based analytics, and data visualization technologies.
-In addition, our algorithmic work is focused on the use of statistical signal processing, pattern classification, machine learning, and model inversion/updating techniques to automate the interrogation sensor data collected.
-The ultimate aim of our work is to harness the full potential of data science to provide system users with real-time, actionable information obtained from the raw sensor data collected.
+Prof. Lynch’s group works at the forefront of deploying large-scale sensor networks to the built environment for monitoring and control of civil infrastructure systems including bridges, roads, rail networks, and pipelines; this research portfolio falls within the broader class of cyber-physical systems (CPS).
+To maximize the benefit of the massive data sets, they collect from operational infrastructure systems, and undertake research in the area of relational and NoSQL database systems, cloud-based analytics, and data visualization technologies.
+In addition, their algorithmic work is focused on the use of statistical signal processing, pattern classification, machine learning, and model inversion/updating techniques to automate the interrogation sensor data collected.
+The ultimate aim of Prof. Lynch’s work is to harness the full potential of data science to provide system users with real-time, actionable information obtained from the raw sensor data collected.